wp-plugins/photo-galleria/readme.txt

 Virtually every width and height variable (including large photo sizes, thumbnails and containers) can be controlled by editing the attached css files.

+= What about captions? =

+By default, the description shows up underneath the active photo.
+If no image description exists, then the image caption is used.

 = Support =
 http://graphpaperpress.com/support/